 For my birthday this year, I wanted to getaway.
 I did not want to fly somewhere or take a long drive.
 I just wanted to not be at home.
 Because we live in the SF-Bay Area and both grew up in San Francisco, a San Francisco Staycation was the natural go-to.

 This post is part of a series on travel close to home.
-You can read more posts from this series on my page Getaways Near Me (or You)
+You can find more posts from this series on my page Getaways Near Me (or You)

-My DH set the whole thing up.
+My DH set up our getaway.
 He booked a room at the Hilton San Francisco – Financial District, so we’d be close to North Beach (the Italian neighborhood in SF).
 Then set up dinners for Friday and Saturday nights.
 We pack our overnight bags and head west across the Bay Bridge for our touristy weekend.

 Planning a Weekend